WHO AM I?

 I also have a short novel or novella called The Bear Cavalry: A (Not) True History of the Icelandic Bears.
 It’s a kind of free form thing, written as a Morgan Spurlock documentary.

 And I have another novel about two giant monsters laying waste to Korea, coming through Wild Hunt Press, called Pulgasari versus Yongary.
 Or vice versa.
-That should be out this year, 2020, hopefully.
+That should be out this year, 2020, or 2021, hopefully.

 Ever hear of LEXX?
 Canadian sci fi show about a giant bug that goes around blowing up planets, and it’s crew, a cowardly security guard, an undead assassin, a shape changing love slave and a demented robot head.
 It’s wonderfully surreal and subversive, and the story of its creation is even more demented.
 The creator of the series, Paul Donovan, once invited me to write the book for the show.
 That fell through, eventually I wrote the book I wanted to write.
 Now, I’m releasing it as a four book chronicle – the first volume is out, the second will be out soon.
 LEXX Unauthorized, Volumes One and Two.
+Volume Three will probably be later this year, and Volume Four either late this year or early next year.
+I’m not sure there’s a market, but it’s a labour of love, and I’m proud ot if.

 The Greatest Unauthorized Doctor Stories, Volumes One and Two.
 Did I tell you I loved weird obscure sci fi?
 Well, obviously that makes me a Doctor Who fan, and a while back I discovered fan films.
 Basically, these are unauthorized productions – Star Trek, Star Wars, Doctor Who, Ghostbusters, Superheroes, you name it – made by fans and amateurs.
 Literally, these people are creating their own versions, making films they’ll never make money from, just for the sheer love of doing it.
 I think that’s something to be admired.
 I started watching Doctor Who fan films in particular, and the best ones were absolutely amazing.
 But they were also hard to find, and hard to separate out.
 So I’ve written a couple of books, which are now online.
 I’m actually continuing to research and revise so I’ll probably release a re-mastered trilogy, chock full of crunchy goodness.